-Senator ORRIN HATCH (Republican, Utah): I need a simple and clear answer to this.
+ORRIN HATCH: I need a simple and clear answer to this.
 And I think others will need this.
 If you believe that reasonable arguments exist to defend a statute's constitutionality, but the attorney general or president says otherwise, will you defend that statutes or not - or resign?

-Mr. DONALD VERRILLI (Nominee, Solicitor General): Senator, I would defend the statute unless instructed by my superior not to do so.
+DONALD VERRILLI: Senator, I would defend the statute unless instructed by my superior not to do so.

 TOTENBERG: But Verrilli refused to be drawn into a discussion of DOMA because, as he noted, he didn't know the ins and outs of the case.